navidrome/website/content/en/docs/usage/integration/external-services.md

 **Provides:** Artist URLs, similar artists, top songs, similar songs

-**Configuration:** Enabled by default — no setup required for metadata.
+**Configuration:** Enabled by default, no setup required for metadata.
 To disable it, set `ListenBrainz.Enabled` to `false`.
-The `ListenBrainz.BaseURL` option can be changed to point to a self-hosted instance (e.g., [Maloja](https://github.com/krateng/maloja)).

 ListenBrainz also supports [scrobbling](/docs/usage/features/scrobbling#listenbrainz), which requires per-user authorization.

 ## Local Agent

 The `local` agent is always active and serves as the final fallback.
-It provides top songs based on your own library's play counts and ratings — no external service is contacted.
+It provides top songs based on your own library's play counts and ratings.
+No external service is contacted.

 ## Extending with Plugins